 Leaders must walk the walk to build a customer-centric culture.
 How can you do this?

-Ben: Hi Nicholas, welcome to the On Hold Podcast.
+Ben: Hi Nicholas, welcome to the State of Customer Service Podcast.

 Nicholas: Alright.
 Thanks, Ben.
 It's good to be here.